Malibu Lagoon State Beach, SoCal’s Undiscovered Treasure

 The lagoon is home to over 75 species of water birds and 70 species of land birds.
 That’s a lot of birds!
 So if you enjoy bird watching don’t forget to bring your binoculars or a camera with a long telephoto lens.

 The lagoon underwent a major restoration project back in 2013 that was a major success.
 A walkway wraps the lagoon on both sides with benches, art structures and interpretive signs.
 From the entrance the walkway splits off in two directions.
 Except when the lagoon has washed away the sandbar between it and the ocean, you can walk a full circle around the lagoon.
+I wouldn’t call it a hiking trail.
+The paths are level and paved so there is really no hiking, but it’s still a great place to get exercise and connect with nature.

 Where the walks meet the sandbar, Surfrider Beach is just to the left or southeast.
 You’ll come to the Adamson House Museum and just beyond it Surfrider Beach sits between the lagoon and the Malibu Pier.
 It’s about a two mile walk to the pier along the beach.